i2c-bus.org

 I2C-Bus: What's that?

-The name I2C translates into "Inter IC".
-The original communication speed was defined with a maximum of 100 kbit per second and many applications don't require faster transmissions.
-For those that do there is a 400 kbit and - since 1998 - a high speed 3.4 Mbit option available.
+The original communication speed was defined with a maximum of 100 kbit per second and many applications don’t require faster transmissions.
+For those that do there is a 400 kbit fastmode and – since 1998 – a high speed 3.4 Mbit option available.
+Recently, fast mode plus a transfer rate between this has been specified.
+Beyond this, there is the ultra fast mode UFM, but it frankly is no real I2C bus.

 Most significant features include: